 BMES 641 - Advanced Biomaterials (3).
 Lectures and problems dealing with materials used to mimic/replace body functions.
 Topics include basic material types and possible functions, tissue response mechanisms, and considerations for long-term usage.
 Issues of multicomponent materials design in prosthetic devices for hard and soft tissues are discussed.
+Typically offered in spring term, even years.

 BMES 643 - Polymeric Biomaterials (3).
 The major objective of this course is to introduce principles and concepts critical to the successful design of polymer-based biomaterials, drug-delivery devices, and bio-implants.
 The course will be broken down into the following four areas, polymer design and processing, inflammatory responses to polymers, interaction of blood with polymeric materials, and the effect of mechanical, chemical, and surface properties of polymers on cells.
+Typically offered in spring term, even years.

 BMES 651 - Digital Signal Processing (3).
 The fundamentals of digital signal processing of data experimentally obtained from mechanical systems is covered.
 Attention is given to data acquisition, A/D conversion, aliasing, anti-aliasing filtering, sampling rates, valid frequency ranges, windowing functions, leakage, and various transform methods.
 Special attention is given to random, transient, and harmonic function data processing.
 Various methods of estimation of frequency response function (FRF) are explored.
 The estimation methods are assessed as to their impact on FRF estimation errors.
+Typically offered in spring term.

 BMES 652 - Stochastic Signals and Systems (3).
 An introductory graduate course on the engineering applications of probability theory, random variables, and random processes.
 Major topics will include: probability theory, random variables, random vectors, stochastic processes, analysis and processing of random signals, and Markov chains.
+Typically offered in fall term.
 P-Probability and Statistics for Electrical Engineers or equivalent background.